-Yesterday, January 28, Facebook brought new tools on privacy control and user data management to make it all easier for you.
-The newness is a part of the social media platform’s celebration of the Data Privacy Day, and it includes an education campaign sharing its privacy principles for further clarity.
+Yesterday, January 28, Facebook brought new privacy control and user data management tools to make it all easier for you.
+The newness is a part of the social media platform’s celebration of Data Privacy Day, and it includes an education campaign sharing its privacy principles for further clarity.

-For the educational campaign, Facebook began providing educational videos via the News Feed.
-These videos include topics like ‘how to control your shared data,’ ‘how Facebook uses the information to show ads,’ ‘reviewing and deleting old posts,’ and even scenarios behind deletion of your account.
+Facebook began providing educational videos via the News Feed for the educational campaign.
+These videos include topics like ‘how to control your shared data,’ ‘how Facebook uses the information to show ads,’ ‘reviewing and deleting old posts,’ and even scenarios behind the deletion of your account.

 These videos further contain Facebook privacy principles, and more related topics will be added over the year, as Facebook says.
-It as well invites the users to go through its Privacy Checkup as an extension of the campaign, for the better experience in managing data.
+It as well invites the users to go through its Privacy Checkup as an extension of the campaign for a better experience in managing data.

 On an inferring note, Facebook believes in the approach that ‘Improvement is constant’ and hints that newer controls and tools will keep on coming in the future for the users.
 The company invests in not just research but also the collaboration with experts like privacy professionals, regulators etc., all of which is further evident in its aforementioned workshops.